This post is available in: Suomi

-Music-oriented daycare centre Pilke Nuotti opens in Siilinjärvi in August 2020.
+Music-oriented daycare centre Pilke Nuotti opened in Siilinjärvi in August 2020.

-Pilke will open a new daycare centre in a log building in Taivallahti at the address Silkkiuikuntie Street 1, 71800 Siilinjärvi.
-The construction of the new building began in the autumn of 2019.
+Pilke opened a new daycare centre in Taivallahti at the address Silkkiuikuntie Street 1, 71800 Siilinjärvi.
 Nuotti provides high-quality child-centred early childhood education and care at a warm-spirited daycare centre with places for 72 children.